DataDog/documentation/content/en/getting_started/synthetics/api_test.md

 4. Click **Test URL**.
 This retrieves a list of products available in the Shopist application.
 5. Optionally, leave the default assertions or modify them.
 6. Optionally, define execution parameters.
 In this example, no specific execution parameter is needed.
 7. Optionally, extract variables from the response content.
-Click **Extract a variable from response content** and entering a variable name.
+Click **Extract a variable from response content** and enter a variable name.
 8. To extract the value of the product ID located in the response body:
     - Name your variable as `PRODUCT_ID`.
     - Click the **Response Body** tab.